Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Detecting Qubit Non-projective Measurements

-Upon substituting the above and solving the linear set of equations \ref{eq: classical223 4} and \ref{eq: classical223 5} under the constraint given in equation \ref{eq: classical223 1} and \ref{eq: classical223 2}, assuming that either $p(0,0)>p(0,1)$ or $p(0,0)<p(0,1)$, we get that there is no solution to the system of equations. \end{proof}
+Upon substituting the above and solving the linear set of eq. (\ref{eq: classical223 4}) and (\ref{eq: classical223 5}) under the constraint given in eq.(\ref{eq: classical223 1}) and (\ref{eq: classical223 2}), assuming that either $p(0,0)>p(0,1)$ or $p(0,0)<p(0,1)$, we get that there is no solution to the system of equations. \end{proof}

 \begin{theo} For the task $\mathbb{G}~(2,2,3)$,

 \end{theo}

 \begin{proof} When Alice and Bob share any qubit bipartite state they can only perform some local operation during the task.
 The mutual information is a non-increasing quantity under local trace-preserving maps and is upper-bounded by the logarithm of the local dimension of the shared system \cite{wilde2011classical}.
 Therefore, the mutual information trivially imposes a bound on the correlations that can be obtained while sharing two two-qubit systems implying the following: any correlation in the set $T_2[2,2,3]$ whose mutual information is greater than $1$ cannot be simulated using a shared qubit bipartite system.
 If $p(0,0)=x$ and $p(0,1)=y$ then using the property of the correlations in the set $T_2[2,2,3]$ and normalization of probability, we get,